pchalamet/InterviewCartPrototype/README.md

 * powershell

 Run `build.ps1` to build, test and create docker images.
-Run `run.ps1` to run locally an Orleans silo, the WebApi and kick 2 concurrent clients.
+Run `run.ps1` to run locally an Orleans silo, the WebApi and kick clients.